-A Biodiversity Action Plan (BAP) has been prepared for the 15ha planted ancient woodland site (PAWS) at Coed Talylan for the preservation and restoration of fungi diversity and its host habitat.
-The reserve will be called the Refungium.
+We have prepared a Biodiversity Action Plan (BAP) the Refungium project over the 30 acre planted ancient woodland site (PAWS) at Coed Talylan for the preservation and restoration of fungi diversity and its host habitat.

 The action plan will help safeguard the biodiversity of the Refungium now and for future generations and it is hoped that implementing the plan will contribute to the achievement of local and national targets for UK fungi BAP priority species and habitats, while also providing educational and recreational services.
-The following is an overview of the full BAP that can be downloaded here.
-It is an evolving document that will be reviewed and updated on a regular basis.
+The following is an overview the BAP.
+It is an evolving document that will be reviewed and updated on a regular basis as our membership grows.

 Ancient woodland is land that has been continually wooded since at least 1600AD.
 Some ancient woodland may even be a link back to the original “wildwood” from the post-glacial age 10,000 years ago.
 Studies show that these woodlands are typically more ecologically diverse and of higher nature conservation value than those that have developed recently or where woodland cover on the site has been intermittent.
 Ancient Semi Natural Woodland such as within the Refungium, are reservoirs of native genetic diversity that show local adaptations to specific sites and are invaluable as benchmarks for soil studies, indicators for environmental change and highly valued as places of historical, cultural and economic resources.